| by Lorie Kramer

 connection between the young Israelis and various high-tech companies,

-- Those who deny that there is a spy ring in action
+all the companies mentioned strongly deny any involvement.
+Those who deny that there is a spy ring in action

 also ask why none of the Israelis arrested was ever charged with